Unge-Vil/Unge-Vil-Website/plugins/uv-people/readme.md

   - `columns` (default: 4) number of columns in the grid.
   - `highlight_primary` (0 or 1) emphasize primary team members.

+### Sorting
+Primary contacts are shown first in the grid, followed by other members sorted by their custom order weight and then alphabetically by display name.

 ## Usage

 ```html